rcarvello/wcm_people_development/README.md

 # People Development
-An open source project that implements the "People Development" pillar of the World Class Manufacturing Protocol.
+An open-source implementation of the "People Development" pillar of the World Class Manufacturing Protocol.

 ## Introduction